stlehmann/pyads/doc/documentation/routing.rst

 To identify each side of a route we will use the terms *client* and *target*.
 The *client* is your computer where pyads runs on.
-The *target* is you plc or remote computer which you want to connect to.
+The *target* is your plc or remote computer which you want to connect to.

 Creating routes on Windows
 --------------------------